jammsen/docker-palworld-dedicated-server/README.md

 | BACKUP_ENABLED         | Backup function, creates backups in your `game` directory           | true                           | false/true                            |
 | BACKUP_CRON_EXPRESSION | Needs a Cron-Expression - See [Cron expression](#cron-expression)   | 0 * * * * (meaning every hour) | Cron-Expression                       |

-### TZ Identifiers
+### TZ identifiers

 The `TZ` setting affects logging output and the backup function.
 [TZ identifiers](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#Time_Zone_abbreviations) are a format for defining a timezone near you.

-### Cron Expression
+### Cron expression

 The `BACKUP_CRON_EXPRESSION` setting affects the backup function.
-In a Cron-Expression, you define an interval for jobs to run.
+In a Cron-Expression, you define an interval for when to run jobs.
 This image uses Supercronic for crons, see https://github.com/aptible/supercronic#crontab-format or https://crontab-generator.org

-## Game Server Settings
+##  Gameserver-Settings

 This section lists all the settings currently adjustable via Docker environment variables, based on the **order** and **contents of the DefaultPalWorldSettings.ini**.